-All regressions include county fixed effects, state-by-year fixed effects, and year-interacted cubic polymials in county latitude and longitude.
-The sample is our main balanced panel of 1,802 counties in 1860, 1870, and 1880.
+We extend our baseline estimating equation 4 to include county-industry fixed effects and state-year-industry fixed effects.
+The sample is drawn from our main balanced panel of 1,802 counties in 1860, 1870, and 1880, though each industry group is not reported in each county and decade.
+We omit county-industries that appear only once, but do not restrict the sample to county-industries that appear all three years.
 We continue to report the estimated impact of a one standard deviation greater change in market access from 1860 to 1880.
 Robust standard errors clustered by state are reported in parentheses.